Copyright © Scenic City Fishing Charters, Inc.. All rights reserved.

 What do we need to bring on our fishing trip?

 Our guide trips do NOT include a fishing license.
 Please see the "Fishing Licenses" section of our Rates page for information on purchasing a Tennessee fishing license (if you don't already have one).
+We don't need to see your license ourselves, however, if we are checked by enforcement officers during our trip (which happens occasionally), it is YOUR responsibility to be properly licensed.
 We provide all fishing equipment, all bait, water and good attitudes.
-YOU provide - Sunscreen, sunglasses, weather-appropriate clothing food, snacks, soft drinks.
-Alcoholic beverages are allowed IN MODERATION!
+YOU provide - Sunscreen, sunglasses, weather-appropriate clothing, food, snacks and soft drinks.
 You also need to bring a cooler/ice if you want to keep fish (We do NOT clean fish), weather-appropriate clothing.
 MOST IMPORTANT!
 BRING YOUR DESIRE TO HAVE FUN!
 Return to Questions

 What is your cancellation policy?

 If we have to cancel a trip due to severe weather or water conditions, we will either reschedule your trip or provide a full refund of your deposit - your choice.
-Rain, without high winds or lightening is not considered "severe weather."
-Our guides are always prepared to fish if it's just raining.
+Rain, without high winds or lightning is not considered "severe weather."
+While we always try to be accommodating for our client's comfort level, our guides are always prepared to fish if it's just raining.
 You should be too.
+We are more flexible on our cancellation policy during winter cold weather months.
 If you cancel a trip with more than three weeks notice, we can refund your deposit.
 If you cancel with less than three weeks notice, we keep the deposit but you can reschedule your trip at the earliest mutually convenient date during the SAME CALENDAR YEAR.
 Return to Questions

 Can we keep the fish we catch?